What we know about respiratory illness outbreak ‘overwhelming’ China’s hospitals

 China’s hospitals have been flooded with cases of respiratory illnesses and sick children complaining of pneumonia-like symptoms, leading to increased scrutiny from the World Health Organisation (WHO).

-The Chinese Health Ministry said over the weekend the rise in cases was linked to an overlap of known pathogens and not any novel viruses amid fears of another outbreak as the country braced for its first winter after lifting the Covid-19 restrictions.
+The respiratory illness is caused by known pathogens and there is no sign of new infectious diseases, the Chinese health ministry said on Saturday, as the country braced for its first winter after lifting the Covid-19 restrictions.

 There has been a rise in cases linked to viruses such as influenza, rhinoviruses, the respiratory syncytial virus, or RSV, the adenovirus, as well as bacteria such as mycoplasma pneumoniae, the ministry said in a statement.